danfuzz/samizdat/doc/language-guide/06-control.md

 This form is evaluated by evaluating the given block, ignoring any result it yields, and then evaluating the block again, ad infinitum.
+This construct will only ever yield a value if it is explicitly yielded (via `break` or a named yield).

 Unconditional `do` expressions support explicit yield definition and define both break and continue contexts.